ArjunVarshney/pdf-ops/README.md

   // Make an object of the PdfSplitter class const splitter = new PdfSplitter();

-  // Split the desired pdf
-  await splitter.split('test_files/pdf1.pdf');

-  // Save the folder carrying all the pdfs
-  // The first parameter is the path of the directory in which it will get stored
+  // inputFile can be a instance of File or Blob or PdfDocument(pdf-lib) or it can be a Uint8Arrayor ArrayBuffer await splitter.split(pdf1);

-  // The second parameter is the name of the folder await splitter.getPdfBuffer();
+  // This will give the Uint8Array of the processed Pdf const split = await splitter.getPdfBuffer();
 })();
 ```

-For [pdf1](/example-files/pdf1.pdf) the folder formed will be [split](/example-files/split/) inside the directory "test_files"
+For [pdf1](/example-files/pdf1.pdf) the pdfs formed will be [split](/example-files/split/)

 #### **Split PDF with range specification**